reedthorngag/programFiles/README.md

 # programFiles
-I HIGHLY SUGGEST YOU DONT RUN ANY FILES UNLESS YOU WANT YOUR COMPUTER HACKED (depending what you run, you might end up as part of a test botnet, or some data stolen)
+I SUGGEST YOU DONT RUN ANY FILES UNLESS YOU WANT YOUR COMPUTER HACKED (depending what you run, you might end up as part of a test botnet, or some data stolen, or both lol)

+# disclaimer:
 # this repository is for educational/testing purposes only

-if you run any executable files found here, I suggest you contact me to delete them, you can contact me at reed.thorngag@gmail.com
+I am not responsible for any data loss or leakage or any other damage that occurs because of you running any of these files, it is your fault and problem. and it is not my problem or fault if you get ip banned for attacking any server or anything else.